zdravkov/kendo-docs/api/dataviz/diagram.md

 #### Returns

-`kendo.dataviz.diagram.Shape|kendo.dataviz.diagram.Connection` the item that has the provided ID.
+`Object` the item that has the provided ID.

 ## Events